Lonami/grammers/lib/grammers-mtsender/DEPS.md

 Used to look up the IP address of the proxy host if a domain is provided.

+## futures-util

+Provides useful functions for working with futures/tasks.

 ## tokio-socks

 SOCKS5 proxy support.